jtod/Sigma16/app/doc/homepage-index/index.md

 experimentation.

 * A 16-bit architecture with a simple yet powerful instruction set.

+* A small subset of the architecture is suitable for introductory teaching, but more advanced features support systems programming.

 * Software tools include an assembler, linker, emulator, and IDE.